 Regardless of what you are filing, you may want to speak with a legal professional to make sure that you are informed of your legal rights throughout the claims process.
 A lawyer can comb through the fine print of your policy, represent you to the insurance company, and make sure you accept a settlement that completely covers your damages.

 You would rather receive an insurance check that exceeds the cost of your repairs than accept a check that still leaves you with out-of-pocket expenses.
 However, if you know you were overpaid, you should contact the insurance company to let them know about it and find out what they want to do.
 You do not want to risk being accused of insurance fraud.

 The Law Offices of Anidjar & Levine Can Navigate the Claims Process

 The claims process can prove to be a stressful experience.
-After a car accident or suffering damage to your property, you want a legal professional who can guide you through these complicated proceedings.
-Whether you are negotiating with your Florida insurance company or need protection against bad faith insurance practices, The Law Offices of Anidjar & Levine are at your service.
+After a car accident or suffering damage to your property, you want a legal professional to guide you through these complicated proceedings.
+Whether you are negotiating with your Florida insurance company or need protection against bad faith insurance practices, the Law Offices of Anidjar & Levine is at your service.

 Contact Us Today for a Free Consultation

 You do not have to be alone in the claims process.
 We work on a contingency fee basis, so if you hire us, you pay us nothing upfront and out of pocket.
 We only get paid if you do, and our attorney’s fees come from your settlement or court award.

 Our team offers responsive legal care.
 For a free case review, call us today.
 Members of our team are standing by to speak with you.